Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Abstract

 \section{Abstract}

-Fine-tuning large language models (LLMs) with classic first-order optimizers entails prohibitive GPU memory due to the backpropagation process.
-Recent works have turned to zeroth-order optimizers for fine-tuning, which save substantial memory by using two forward passes.
-However, these optimizers are plagued by the heterogeneity of parameter curvatures across different dimensions.
-In this work, we propose HiZOO, a diagonal \textbf{H}essian \textbf{i}nformed \textbf{z}eroth-\textbf{o}rder \textbf{o}ptimizer which is the first work to leverage the diagonal Hessian to enhance zeroth-order optimizer for fine-tuning LLMs.
-What's more, \nameo avoids the expensive memory cost and only increases one forward pass per step.
-Extensive experiments on various models (350M$\sim$66B parameters) indicate that \nameo improves model convergence, significantly reducing training steps and effectively enhancing model accuracy.
-Moreover, we visualize the optimization trajectories of \nameo on test functions, illustrating its effectiveness in handling heterogeneous curvatures.
-Lastly, we provide theoretical proofs of convergence for \name.
-Code is publicly available at https://anonymous.4open.science/r/HiZOO-27F8.
+Fine-tuning large language models (LLMs) is necessary for specific downstream tasks, but the classic adaptive first-order optimizer entails prohibitive GPU memory because of backpropagation.
+Recent works such as MeZO have turned to zeroth-order optimizers for fine-tuning, which reduce substantial memory by using just two forward passes.
+However, heterogeneous curvatures across different parameter dimensions in LLMs often cause convergence instability or even failure.
+In this work, we propose HiZOO, a diagonal \textbf{H}essian \textbf{i}nformed \textbf{Z}eroth-\textbf{O}rder \textbf{O}ptimizer , which is the first to leverage the diagonal Hessian to enhance ZOO for fine-tuning LLMs.
+We provide the theoretical proof for \nameo and visualize the optimization trajectories on the test functions.
+Extensive experiments on various models (RoBERTa, OPT, Phi-2, and LLama3, with 350M$\sim$66B parameters) indicate that \nameo significantly reduces the number of training steps and improves model accuracy.
+For example, on the SST2 task, HiZOO achieves an \textbf{8}\boldsymbol{$\times$} speed-up and better accuracy.
+Even when scaled to 66B-model, HiZOO outperforms MeZO with up to \textbf{5.1\%} absolute improvement.
+We also propose HiZOO-L, which reduces the Hessian memory cost to \textbf{10\%} of the MeZO, while maintaining almost same performance.
+Compared with ZO-Adam, HiZOO-L achieves a \textbf{4.3\%} absolute improvement, just using \textbf{50\%} of the GPU memory.
+Code is available at https://github.com/Yanjun-Zhao/HiZOO.